cedrickbuan/Open-AI-Embedding/README.md

 **NOTE**
-> This is a prop on concept application for openai
+> This is a proof of concept application for openai